Synthesable differentiation-invariant subspaces: Abstract

 \section{Abstract}

-We describe stably synthesable subspaces of $C^\infty(a,b)$ which is differentiation invariant.
-This gives a complete answer to a question posed by A. Aleman and B. Korenblum.
+We describe differentiation-invariant subspaces of $C^\infty(a,b)$ which admit spectral synthesis.
+This gives a complete answer to a question posed by A.~Aleman and B.~Korenblum.
 It turns out that this problem is related to a classical problem of approximation by polynomials on the real line.
 We will depict an intriguing connection between these problems and the theory of de Branges spaces.